Student Employee Information

 It can be difficult for some students to balance academic, work, and free time activities.
 Student Employment Services recommends that students, who choose to work, limit their hours to no more than 20 hours per week (with 12-15 hours on average) during the academic year.

 Student Employment Services in the Division of Financial Aid maintains a centralized listing of current part-time job listings on their website.
-Informational Technology @ Purdue (ITaP) displays most of these same listings on the Purdue cable channel, as well as channel 5 of the local cable provider at various times throughout the day.
+Information Technology at Purdue (ITaP) displays most of these same listings on the Purdue cable channel, as well as channel 5 of the local cable provider at various times throughout the day.

 Jobs can be found using our Student Employment Services website.
 Simply follow the instructions on the page to find the right job for you.